 In order to build a secure and stable financial future, the borrower needs to pay off all of their student loans as quickly as possible or receive student loan forgiveness.

-This post originally appeared on The Money Mix and is being republished with permission.
+This post originally appeared on Wealth of Geeks and is being republished with permission.